-This Project will result in the temporary removal of 14.17 acres of undesignated Open Space in the Town.
+This Project will result in the temporary removal of 22.65 acres of undesignated Open Space in the Town.
 The impact of this removal will be minimal.
 The solar facility will be in operation for a maximum of 30 years and will be decommissioned to NYSDAM standards.
 Once decommissioned, the soil on the site will be left in the same, or better conditions.

-This site is highly isolated from access to the public, due to the presence of single-family homes, farmland, and the golf driving range that separate the site from the main roadway.
-There is no public access to the site from any side of the site, aside from the driveway to enter the driving range.
-The northern, eastern, and western portions of the site are bordered by farmland, forested areas, and tree lines, respectively.
-The Project site will be screened from view of the right-of-way with vegetative screening, and the Project will be set back over 650 feet from the right-of-way.
+This site is private property, and highly isolated from access to the public due to the presence of farmland, dense forested areas, as well as the landowner's residence that separates the site from the main roadway.
+There is no public access to the site from any side of the site, as the eastern, southern, and western portions of the site are bordered by dense forested areas and farmland.
+There are no recreational facilities located on the site.

-While the Project site does consist of vacant, open land, the Project site has not been officially designated as Open Space by the Town or County.
-The site is private property, currently utilized as a golf driving range, and is developed by the same landowner who desires a different use of the land.
-The Project site is zoned "R2", which does not provide special protections or preservation requirements for open space, such as how the Parkland or Agricultural Priority Districts do.
-This specific district does allow recreation, agriculture, and open space; however, the district additionally encourages development and specifically encourages the development of some permanent uses such as residential and commercial uses (see section 3.1 for discussion on Zoning Code).
+The open space present on the property is not officially designated Open Space by the Town or County and has been utilized as private farmland.
+The site is zoned "R2", which does not provide special protections or preservation requirements for Open Space, such as how the Parkland or Agricultural Priority Districts do.
+This specific district encourages development in the Town (see section 3.1 for discussion on Zoning Code).